ablakey/pointless.click/docs/about.md

 Andrew Blakey is a software developer who has been working in the industrial mobile robotics industry since 2013.
 Before that he completed a Bachelor's and Master's in Geography at the University of Waterloo.

-He develops complete software products with:
+He develops complete software products using:

 * TypeScript, Python, Rust, C#
 * Django, React, AWS, Postgres